b0o/blender-addon-template/README.md

 # Blender Add-on Template

 This is a template for creating Blender add-ons.
-It uses hatch to manage dependencies and virtual environments.
+It uses [Hatch](https://hatch.pypa.io/) to manage dependencies and virtual environments.

 ## Instructions